Amyotrophic Lateral Sclerosis (ALS) – Diagnosis, Symptoms, and Treatment

-Amyotrophic lateral sclerosis (ALS) or Lou Gehrig disease is a neurologic condition characterized upper and lower motor neuron degeneration.
-Patients typically develop muscle weakness and spasticity resulting in progressive immobility and ultimately death.
-Patients normally have signs of upper motor neuron disease such as muscle stiffness and hyperactive reflexes.
+Amyotrophic lateral sclerosis (ALS) or Lou Gehrig disease is a neurologic condition characterized by upper and lower motor neuron degeneration.
+Patients typically develop muscle weakness and spasticity resulting in progressive immobility and, ultimately, death.
+Patients typically have signs of upper motor neuron disease such as muscle stiffness and hyperactive reflexes.
 They also have lower motor neuron signs such as muscle atrophy (shrinkage) and fasciculations.
-The reproductive system is not affected, therefore patients with ALS typically do not have trouble with erectile dysfunction or infertility.
+The reproductive system is not affected.
+Therefore, patients with ALS typically do not have trouble with erectile dysfunction or infertility.
 A small subset of individuals have cognitive dysfunction.

-Over time, the disease progresses to involve the respiratory muscles (eg, diaphragm), which can lead to problems breathing, pneumonia, respiratory failure, and death.
+Over time, the disease progresses to involve the respiratory muscles (e.g., diaphragm), leading to problems breathing, pneumonia, respiratory failure, and death.

 What Causes Amyotrophic Lateral Sclerosis?

 When upper motor neurons die, this typically causes signs such as muscle rigidity, weakness, and hyperactive reflexes.
 When lower motor neurons die, this typically results in atrophy or wasting of the muscles.
-Muscle becomes weak and may demonstrate a phenomenon called fasciculations – this is medical term for muscle twitching.
+The muscle becomes weak and may demonstrate a phenomenon called fasciculations – this is the medical term for muscle twitching.

 Risk factors for ALS typically include:

 - Advanced age

 - Family history

 - Cigarette smoking

 Amyotrophic lateral sclerosis is an uncommon neurologic disorder.
 The condition typically requires referral to a neurology specialist.